puppetlabs/puppet-docs/source/pe/3.7/puppet_assign_configurations.markdown

 _Assigning_ a class to a node (also called _declaring_ a class, when it's done in a Puppet manifest) causes Puppet to evaluate the resources in that class and add them to that node's configuration catalog.

-Before you can assign a class, it must first be available to the puppet master.
+Before you can assign a class, it must first be available to the Puppet master.
 This means it must be present in an installed module.

 Puppet Enterprise has several methods for assigning classes; these are described in the section on **data sources** below.